Lentil Soup With Kale and Sweet Potatoes

 Get My Favorite Recipe

-Beyond the traditional earthy brown lentils, consider the slightly peppery green lentils, the creamier red lentils, or the deeper, nuttier black (Beluga) lentils.
+Beyond the traditional earthy brown lentils, consider the slightly peppery green, creamier red, or deeper, nuttier black (Beluga) ones.
 If you’re inclined to experiment further, chickpeas offer a nutty twist, while split peas provide a heartier texture.
 Potato enthusiasts might enjoy the thickening prowess of Russet potatoes, the waxy consistency of red potatoes, or the hint of sweetness from sweet potatoes.
 And for those who wish to diversify the greens in their soup, there’s the quickly wilting spinach, the colorful Swiss chard, and the hearty collard greens to consider.

-Remember, as you venture into these variations, adjusting cooking times might be necessary, especially since ingredients like red lentils and spinach tend to cook faster than their counterparts.
-Such explorations not only enrich the flavor palette but also make the dish a personalized culinary journey.
+Adjusting cooking times might be necessary as you venture into these variations, especially since ingredients like red lentils and spinach tend to cook faster than their counterparts.
+Such explorations enrich the flavor palette and make the dish a personalized culinary journey.

 Storing, Freezing, and Reheating Your Lentil Soup

-Storage: Once the soup has cooled to room temperature, transfer it into airtight containers.
+• Storage: Transfer the soup into airtight containers once it has cooled to room temperature.
 Refrigerate and enjoy within 3-4 days.
 To extend its shelf life, consider freezing it.

-Freezing: Lentil soup freezes exceptionally well.
+• Freezing: Lentil soup freezes exceptionally well.
 Pour it into freezer-safe bags or containers, leaving some space at the top as the soup will expand when frozen.
-Make sure to seal it tightly, label with the date, and store it.
+Seal seal it tightly, label it with the date, and store it.
 For optimal taste, consume frozen lentil soup within 2-3 months.

-Reheating: When you’re ready to relish your soup again, thaw it in the refrigerator overnight if it’s frozen.
-For a quick thaw, you can also immerse the freezer bag or container in a bowl of cold water.
+• Reheating: When you’re ready to relish your soup again, thaw it in the refrigerator overnight if it’s frozen.
+For a quick thaw, immerse the freezer bag or container in a bowl of cold water.
 To reheat, pour the soup into a pot and warm it over medium heat, stirring occasionally until heated through.
-If the soup has thickened after freezing, feel free to add a splash of water or broth to get your desired consistency.
+If the soup has thickened after freezing, add a splash of water or broth to get your desired consistency.
 Always ensure the soup is piping hot before serving.

 Preparation